seventor/mailbox-image-analyzer/README.md

 This project creates AWS infrastructure for a mailbox image analyzer application with the following components:

 - **S3 Bucket**: Secure storage for mailbox images with organized folder structure
-- **Lambda Functions**: Serverless functions for image upload and processing
+- **Lambda Functions**: Serverless functions for image upload, processing, and thumbnail management
-- **API Gateway**: REST API for image uploads with custom domain
+- **API Gateway**: REST API for image uploads, listing, and statistics with custom domain
 - **CloudFront**: CDN for serving webapp and acting as S3 origin
-- **Web Application**: Simple web interface for viewing images
+- **Web Application**: Modern tabbed interface for viewing and browsing mailbox images

 ## How It Works